Scuola Grande di San Rocco

 Its breathtaking grand interiors showcase some of the most dramatic artworks in Venice.

-These top spots are steps away from Scuola di San Rocco:
+These top spots are just a short walk from Scuola di San Rocco: